gradient-pulse/phi-mesh/experiments/pre_metric_extensions/README.md

 - what would count as first operational success

 ### `tu_plus_stack/`
-A dedicated subfolder for the emerging LLM-paralleled awareness-support architecture.
+A dedicated subfolder for the emerging coherence-driven division of LLM labor.

 It hosts notes on:
 - **TU** as a mindless choreography mapper
-- **TU+** as a specialized choreography-aware predictor / replay / comparison layer
+- **TU+** as a specialized choreography-aware predictor / comparer / replay layer
-- the **cortex-like LLM** as symbolic interpreter
+- **cortexLLM** as symbolic interpreter
-- video as a first practical input path
-- falsifiable prototype claims for the stack
+- shared structured state across cycles
+- bounded dry-run evidence from disconfirmation tests
+- prompt-instantiated architecture before software-instantiated architecture

-This subfolder marks a shift from general temporal-unit exploration toward a more explicit division-of-labor architecture for awareness-support.
+This subfolder marks a shift from general temporal-unit exploration toward a more explicit role-separated architecture for world-model-like behavior.

-### `tu_plus_stack/tu_plus_architecture_note.md`
-Core architecture note for the LLM-paralleled awareness-support stack.

-It defines:
-- why TU alone is not enough
-- TU as mindless choreography mapper
-- TU+ as choreography-aware predictor / matcher / replay layer
-- the cortex-like LLM as symbolic interpreter
-- video as first practical input path
-- falsifiable claims for the first prototype path

 ---